 The Trendiest Hotel in Prague

 Users of the TripAdvisor website voted Prague’s ICON Hotel and Lounge to be Europe’s trendiest hotel in 2011.
 It is situated in the centre of the city, Prague One, V Jámě Street, only a short stroll from the Old Town and Wenceslas Squares.
-A young team of designers brought traditional architecture together with modern concepts, and uniquely transformed a nineteenth century house into an extremely interesting area.
+A young team of designers brought traditional architecture and modern concepts and uniquely transformed a nineteenth-century house into an extremely interesting area.
 The hotel’s name was not selected accidentally: the building used to be owned by Orthodox Christians, and this is obvious from the splendid icon which has been conserved to this day.
 This hotel opened in March of 2007.

 An Enchanting Venue Where Past Meets Present

 The reception area’s entrance implies that this is a smaller hotel for families.
-Prior to turning the door handle, be sure to note the angel positioned in a niche over the door of the entrance.
+Before turning the door handle, be sure to note the angel positioned in a niche over the entrance door.
 Nonetheless, the reception offers a totally different ambience: the Mitte studio’s young architects, who re-designed the hotel, utilized a unique combination of colours, materials, design accessories and original concepts to aid comfort and relaxation.
-It is the sole hotel in Eastern and Central Europe which has every room furnished using the Swedish brand Hästens’ hand-made beds.
+It is the sole hotel in Eastern and Central Europe with every room furnished using the Swedish brand Hästens’ hand-made beds.
 Another rarely seen feature is a compact room for prayer displaying the precious icon mentioned previously.

 An Extremely Welcoming Ambience

-If you stay at the hotel in a small group of around 12 guests, you can use the local meeting room to meet round a historic table, which used to be used in Zlín’s Baťa’s factory, renown for its’ products and style of management.
+If you stay at the hotel in a small group of around 12 guests, you can use the local meeting room to meet round a historical table, which used to be used in Zlín’s Baťa’s factory, renowned for its’ products and style of management.
 It may be that this unique table will inspire you to invent an original solution!
-The lounge consists of a multi-purpose area spread over 150 square metres, which is perfect for demonstrations and presentations.
+The lounge consists of a multi-purpose area spread over 150 square metres, perfect for demonstrations and presentations.
 When no special events are being hosted, this area turns into a quaint restaurant that you can use to take a break, or even a nap, after your dinner or lunch.
-The atmosphere is so unique that tourists are very comfortable with chilling out and admiring the surrounding art works.
+The atmosphere is so unique that tourists are very comfortable with chilling out and admiring the surrounding artworks.
 The unconventional art gallery displays works of art mainly produced by young native Czech artists.